Musk doesn't seek a “free-for-all hellscape” for Twitter

 “I didn’t do it to make money,” he said of the pending acquisition.
 “I did it to try to help humanity, whom I love.
 And I do so with humility, recognizing that failure in pursuing this goal, despite our best efforts, is a very real possibility.”

-But Musk has been signaling that the deal is going through by Friday, paying a visit to Twitter's San Francisco headquarters Wednesday and changing his Twitter profile to "Chief Twit."
+But Musk has been signaling that the deal is going through.
+He strolled into the company's San Francisco headquarters Wednesday carrying a porcelain sink, changed his Twitter profile to "Chief Twit," and tweeted "Entering Twitter HQ - let that sink in!"

 And overnight the New York Stock Exchange notified investors that it will suspend trading in shares of Twitter before the opening bell Friday in anticipation of the company going private under Musk.